 Access to the Observatory is for ticket-holders only: booking is essential and can be done via the website.
 The access track is 2 miles long, uncased and single lane so is only opened for events one hour before to ensure traffic up and down the track is managed properly – you can walk up to the Observatory during the day and enjoy the spectacular views but there are no facilities available during the day.
-Skyspace, a circular room which is illuminated by a combination of natural and artificial light at different times of the day, can also be accessed via the track to the Observatory.
-During dawn and dusk, the changing light conditions create a rich and unforgettable display of tone and colour.
+Skyspace, a circular sculpture which is illuminated by a combination of natural and artificial light at different times of the day, can also be accessed via the track to the Observatory.
+During dusk, the changing light conditions create a rich and unforgettable display of tone and colour.

 Kielder Observatory — a beacon for dark skies.
 Come and find your infinite inspiration.